 Once we accept that thee is no certainty on science, that we always have the possibility of drawing incorrect conclusions from our research, we have to recognize the implication of this limitation.

 Decision theory provides a guide to thinking about the implications of this conundrum by first defining the Errors:

-The problem in science – as in all life decisions (large or small) – is that when we make a decision we are always subject to the possibility of making an either a Type I or Type II error – and we cannot get out of the game.
+The problem in science – as in all life decisions (large or small) – is that when we make a decision we are always subject to the possibility of making either a Type I or Type II error – and we cannot evade that reality.

 The two-by-two contingency table organized as a scientific Truth Table (below) illustrates the dilemma.
 The left axis represents the Reality we are trying to understand.
-The Pattern or Relationship we are exploring / hypothesizing may be True (i.e present) or False (not present).
+The Pattern or Relationship we are exploring / hypothesizing may be True (i.e., exists) or False (doesn’t exist).
 The horizontal axis then represents our interpretation / conclusion about that reality.
 We may conclude it exists (True) or it doesn’t exist (False).
 The top left combination and the bottom right combination of reality and our interpretation are great.
 If we land in one of these boxes, there is no problem.
 But if we land in either the top right or bottom left we have a problem.

 Risk Enters the Equation

 The discussion of Type I and Type II errors bring us to the conundrum about drawing inferences about the hypothesized link between human emissions of greenhouse gases and global warming and its climate change consequences.
 To the simple discussion of the probability of an event occurring, we need to add the severity of that outcome should it occur (as was introduced in the pea example where cancer rather than a short-term upset stomach was identified as the possible outcome).
 This is because decision-making often involves the assessment of risk.

 Risk is more than merely a measure of the probability of an event occurring, it is also a measure of the severity of an event should it occur.
 Thus: Risk = Probability * Severity.